 Relation of Marduk

 The symbol of Nabu was a stylus resting on a tablet.
 He wore a horned cap, and stood with his hands clasped in the ancient gesture of priesthood.
 This god rode on a winged dragon known as Sirrush that originally belonged to his father Marduk.
 Priests at the temple of Nabu used clay tablets with especial calligraphic skill.
-Today, a Colossal figure of the god Nabu, 8th century BC, from Nimrud, is displayed in the National Museum in Iraq.
-In Babylonian astrology, Nabu was identified with the planet Mercury.
+Today, a Colossal figure of this god, 8th century BC, from Nimrud, is displayed in the National Museum in Iraq.
+In Babylonian astrology, this god was identified with the planet Mercury.

 Greeks and Romans